-Curious on how to move forward after uncomfortable criticism?
-Join Molly and Daryll Lynne as they confess their challenges with feedback and how they engage with the editing process.
+Curious on how to move forward after receiving disappointing criticism?
+Join Molly and Daryll Lynne as they confess their challenges with getting feedback and how they use critiques in the editing process.

 In this episode of Sentence to Paragraph, Molly and Daryll Lynne examine the often vulnerable world of revision.
 It can be hard to know how to take criticism (even when it’s constructive) especially when your creativity is on the line.
 Listen below, on Podomatic or iTunes to explore the various ways to transform your critiques from nail biting to empowering!